 The master’s thesis direction Critical spatial perspectives asks as a central question how architects and planners can analyse, intervene and design in space using critical perspectives.
-Such perspectives can be understood to point to the importance of social responsibility, environmental justice, intersectional feminism and norm-critique, democracy, participatory processes and human rights, and subversive and resistant spatial practices, in responding to political and socio-economic challenges connected to the built environment.
+Such perspectives can be understood to point to the importance of social responsibility, environmental justice, intersectional feminism, norm-critique, democracy, and subversive and resistant spatial practices, in responding to political and socio-economic challenges connected to the built environment.
 The direction emphasises such perspectives because they are urgent.
-Indeed, as Jackson (2009) has pointed out we now live in “an age of irresponsibility” which currently is creating social polarisation, segregation, over-consumption and unsustainable living.
+Indeed, as Jackson (2009) has pointed out we now live in “an age of irresponsibility” which currently is creating social polarisation, segregation, overconsumption and unsustainable living.
 Hence, at the heart of this thesis direction is the need to develop an ability to formulate critical questions of how power, spatiality and meaning are produced and reproduced.

 Students in this direction can express their critical proposals through design projects, written academic work, or a combination.
 It encourages an expanded scope for spatial interventions at different scales, and accepts that ways of responsible and critical spatial inteventions are not limited to architecture/buildings or urban plans/design, but can include a wide range of interventions, including theoretical schemes, countercultural work, manifestos, collaborative design, and embodied spatial practices.